-CSL 543 - Therapy II: Psychotherapy in Clinical Practice 2 Credits
+CSL 543 - Therapy II Psychotherapy in Clinical Practice

-Prerequisites: CSL 542, CSL 544, CSL 551, CSL 552, and CSL 553; also must be taken concurrently with CSL 530
+Prerequisites: CSL 542, CSL 544, CSL 551, CSL 552, and CSL 553; concurrent with CSL 530

 This advanced course follows Therapy I and continues to explore the use of the self in the interpersonal aspect of therapeutic work.
 Focus is given to the clinical process by learning to develop treatment strategies and interventions.